-Dunn Energy Cooperative provides member farmers with testing for stray voltage and proper correction/repair services.
+Dunn Energy Cooperative provides member farmers with testing for stray voltage and proper correction/repair of our facilities.
 On staff is a Journeyman Lineman to handle all stray voltage concerns.
 We use state-of-the-art testing equipment to test distribution, wiring, and electrical facilities.
 We are committed to ensuring that the energy delivered to your home or business is clean, safe, and reliable.

 DEC operates under the National Electrical Safety Code (NESC®) and specifications set forth by the Rural Utility Service.
 The Wisconsin State Statue requires that the member's wiring must comply with the National Electrical Code (NEC®) and the Wisconsin Electrical Code.
 The purpose of these codes is for the practical safeguarding of persons and property from hazards arising from the use of electricity.

 Services are becoming larger because of an increased demand for electricity.
 They are also getting more technical due to the complexity of electronic equipment.
 The grounding and bonding of such equipment is critical for protection and proper operation.
 To achieve this, the system must have the proper size and type of wire, switch gear, overcurrent protection, and all appropriate related equipment.

 The codes are not intended as a design specification or an instruction manual for untrained persons.
 DEC recommends its members to have a qualified electrician do the wiring.
 An affidavit is required from the person doing the electrical installation.
 This affidavit states that all wiring complies with both the National and State Electrical Codes.
 Unfortunately, if the installation does not fully comply with the stated codes, Dunn Energy Cooperative has no recourse but to refuse to energize the service.